 The first thing you must do if you feel like you’ve been gaslighting someone is to acknowledge you’ve been doing it to yourself and to your partner.
 Admit you’re wrong, that you have a problem, and then explain how you will address the behavior.
-Seeing a therapist is an essential next step to breaking out of this destructive behavior pattern.
+Seeing a therapist for men is an essential next step to breaking out of this destructive behavior pattern.

 Know when it’s time to get help

 One gaslighting becomes a habit, it’s hard to turn it off.
 If any of these scenarios sound familiar to you, it might be time to seek professional help.
 A certified therapist can help you break this damaging behavior so you can learn to have healthy, happy relationships.